Destination X (2006): Event

 Prior to the start of the broadcast there was a dark match which saw Shannon Moore defeat Cassidy Riley.
 This was followed by one preshow match which entailed The Diamonds in the Rough (David Young and Elix Skipper) defeating Shark Boy and Norman Smiley.

 The opening match of the pay-per-view saw Jay Lethal take on Alex Shelley.
 Toward the end of the match, Lethal hit the diving head butt off the top for a near fall, nut Shelley kicked out.
 Lethal then went for a suplex, however Shelley blocked it hitting Sliced Bread #2 for the victory.

 The second match saw Lance Hoyt defeat Matt Bentley.

 Next the next match was between The Naturals (Chase Stevens and Andy Douglas) and Team Canada (Bobby Roode and Eric Young).
 Ultimately Team Canada picked up the victory after using a hockey stick as a weapon.

 A six-man tag team match was next which saw The James Gang (B.G.
 James and Kip James) and Bob Armstrong take on The Latin American Xchange (Homicide, Hernandez and Machete).
 Although Homicide spent most of the match in the ring, the match ended when Machete was left alone in the ring.
 Kip hits Machete with a cobra slutch slam to pick up the victory.

-The next match was a four way match between Petey Williams, Chris Sabin, Sonjay Dutt and Puma.
+The next match was a International X Division four way match between Petey Williams (representing Canadá), Chris Sabin (representing USA), Sonjay Dutt (representing Índia) and Puma (representing Japan).
 The match ended with a series of finishing moves hit on each other.
 First Williams has the sharpshooter on Puma before Dutt breaks it up.
 Then Dutt hits a piledriver on Williams, followed by trying to hit Williams with the Canadian Destroyer, however Williams reverses it and hits it on him.
 Sabin then tried a Cradle Shock, Petey tried a Destroyer and ultimately Puma hit a blockbuster on Sabin.
-Sabin kicks out and hits the Craddle Shock on Puma to pick up the win.
+Sabin kicks out and hits the Cradle Shock on Puma to pick up the win.